doingandlearning/indicia-php-security/README.md

 -   Security headers
 -   Incident Response and Logging
--   AWS security
 -   Static Analysis
 -   SQL Injection

 ### Day 3:

 -   AWS security
 -   GDPR and Data Protection
 -   Cross-Origin Resource Sharing (CORS)
 -   Cookies in Laravel
 -   Using Cypress to Test for Security Vulnerabilities
 -   CI/CD with a Security Focus
 -   CSRF in Laravel
 -   DDOS Protection and Rate Limiting
 -   Final Security Thoughts

 ## After the course